 |Passbook, statement updates||Yes|

-Even though detailed numbers are not available on this topic as Banks do not tend to give break-up of MAB charges, one data point available in this regard is the explanation given on the floor of the parliament because of the uproar caused due to SBI’s MAB charges in FY18.
+Despite the lack of detailed numbers on this topic as banks rarely break down MAB charges, one data point is the explanation given on the floor of parliament due to SBI’s MAB charges in FY18.

 What should the Banks do? : Acquire – Delight – Nudge

-Historically, Banking has been driven by a strong branch network, a trusted brand and high economies of scale.
-Building physical distribution is expensive and requires time.
-This meant that the older Banks having larger distribution footprint had bigger size.
-This, however, is now changing in today’s world of digital first distribution (Think DBS).
+Banking has historically been supported by a strong branch network, a trusted brand, and high economies of scale.
+Building physical distribution has always been expensive and time-consuming.
+As a result, the older banks with larger distribution footprints have been larger in size.
+This is now changing in today’s world of digital-first distribution (think DBS).

-Apart from digitisation and openness to the digital-mostly Banking experience, another historical tenet which is changing nowadays is the unbundling of the Banking relationships vs strong, bundled, monolithic financial relationships of the customers in the past.
+Apart from digitization and openness to the digital-mostly Banking experience, another historical tenet that is changing nowadays is the unbundling of the Banking relationships vs strong, bundled, monolithic financial relationships with the customers in the past.
 So, people are having more Banking relationships for specific Banking products (Home loan from Bank A, Deposits in Bank B, Credit card with Bank C).

 The two trends highlighted above present a small window of opportunity for the newer Banks (Brands?) to thrive as the world migrates to digital financial services if they are able to:

 - On-board a new customer through a frictionless digital experience, and at a very low cost